clarissafuller/regex-tutorial/regex-tutorial.md

 The OR operator (|) allows you to specify alternative patterns.
 It matches any one of the patterns on either side of the operator.
 For example, "cat|dog" matches either "cat" or "dog."

-ex:`text = "The color of my clothes is always either green or black" const pattern = /green|black/g
+ex:`text = "The color of my clothes is always either green or black" const pattern = /green|black/g`

 ### Flags

 Flags are optional modifiers that can be added to the end of a regular expression to change its behavior.
 Common flags include "i" for case-insensitive matching and "g" for global matching (to find all matches in the input string).

+ex: text = "Stuff to type \nstuff to style \nstuff to type" const pattern = /^Line/gm

 ### Character Escapes